(Active) Listening vs. (Casual) Hearing

 E – energies and passions that appear to inspire the person, but also the energy drainers that pull the person down

-A – attitudes and abilities that impact how one sees potential for the future but that might be squelched or frustrated in the present
+A – attitudes and abilities that impact how a person sees his or her potential for the future

-R – routines, habits, and ways of dong things that might need to be changed
+R – routines, habits, and ways of doing things that might need to be changed

 Obstacles to Listening